Alfresco/docs-alfresco/process-automation/latest/model/interfaces.md

 | Font family | This event is sent from the [Process runtime]({% link process-automation/latest/admin/architecture.md %}#process-runtime) and provides information about the process definition and the process instance created. |
 | Web font URL | . |

-### Generate theme using Modeling app and Admin app
+### Deploy the theme

-If you are deploying your application using APA or the Docker image we have just to provide the right application configuration and the theme will be generated at startup.
-For instance, using Modeling app:
+If you are deploying using the modelling application or Docker compose you must provide the correct configuration and the theme will be generated at startup.

-After updating any property for custom theme in Modelling app, new entries for UI JSON representation are added:

-`"customCssPath": "./assets/theme/custom.css" (i.e. /[app-name]/ui/[ui-name]/assets/theme/custom.css)`
+After updating the properties for the custom theme in the modelling application, new entries for **UI** added to this file: `"customCssPath": "./assets/theme/custom.css" (i.e. /[app-name]/ui/[ui-name]/assets/theme/custom.css)`

-Properties e.g.
+For example:

 ```javascript
 "theme": {